The program follows this academic and co-operative education schedule. Courses are outlined below by semester.

 4

-You will be introduced to orthographic drawing.
-You will practice sketching, geometric construction, orthographic projections, dimensioning, sectional views and descriptive geometry.
+You will be introduced to orthographic and isometric drafting.
+You will develop skills in sketching, geometric construction, orthographic projections, dimensioning, views, and descriptive geometry through the production of drawings.
+You will use software such as Autodesk AutoCAD to an essential skill level.

 Credit Units: 4